8.83° overcast clouds

 - If a pupil tests positive on privately purchased Covid-19 testing, they would be expected to stay at home for 5 full days.

 General Safety: With the legal requirement for self-isolation removed, the school believes it is sensible to retain a number of general safety measures to balance out the wider changes to guidance.
-The recent Government guidance for SEND schools also places emphasis on continuing a number of beneficial practices.
+The Government guidance for SEND schools also places emphasis on continuing a number of beneficial practices.
 These include:

 - School will ensure high levels of ventilation remain in place and will retain a one-way system to improve the circulation of pupils in the corridors.